 Fire safety in all buildings also depends on good maintenance and housekeeping.

-If you’re concerned about any of these things, please contact your local housing office for more details.
+If you’re concerned about any of these things, contact your local housing office.

 Should I stay put or get out?

 This is the advice from the fire brigade.
 We’ve checked, and their advice remains the same after the Kensington fire.

 If your home is being affected by fire or smoke and your escape route is clear:

 - Get everyone out, close all windows and doors and walk calmly out of the building.

 - Call 999, give your address, the number of your flat and state which floor the fire is on.